coreecon/coreecon.github.io/README.md

 # Interactive and coding resources

-This repository stores an online version for all  interactive and coding resources by [Core Economics](https://www.core-econ.org/) and [The Economy](https://www.core-econ.org/project/core-the-economy/).
+This repository stores an online version of all  interactive and coding resources by [Core Economics](https://www.core-econ.org/) and [The Economy](https://www.core-econ.org/project/core-the-economy/).

 ## Interactive resources
 - [Inflation and Monetary Policy](https://coreecon.github.io/voici/render/inflation.html?)